Yuksom: Geography and environment

-The natural environmental setting of the town, ensconced amidst rich forests is further accentuated by its history, architecture and Buddhist legacy that evolved from the 17th century with Yuksom's establishment as the first capital of Sikkim.
-Situated at the head of Khangchenjunga National Park, the largest Protected Area in Sikkim, and at starting gate for the trekking trail to Mt.
-Khangchendzonga, Yuksom and its hills was named in the past as Ney-Pemathang for its beautiful landscape.
-The forest cover in the hills consist of broad-leaved oak, birch, maple, chestnut, magnolia, rhododendron, silver fir, ash and alder, which complement the epithet of "biodiversity hot-spot" given to Sikkim.
+The natural setting of the town, surrounded by forests, is further accentuated by its history, architecture, and Buddhist legacy, which developed from the 17th century when Yuksom was established as the first capital of Sikkim.
+Situated at the head of Khangchenjunga National Park, the largest protected area in Sikkim, and at starting point for the trekking trail to Mount Khangchendzonga, Yuksom and its hills were named in the past as Ney-Pemathang for their beautiful landscape.
+The forest cover in the hills consists of broad-leaved oak, birch, maple, chestnut, magnolia, rhododendron, silver fir, ash, and alder, which contribute to Sikkim's description as a biodiversity hotspot.